How to Run a Quarterly Product Strategy Meeting: A Board Meeting for Product

 - The product leader for each major swim lane

 - The Technology leader

 - Tech and design partners from critical swim lanes

 What about the exec team?
-I handle this on a case by case basis.
+I handle this on a case-by-case basis.
 The danger of inviting the entire exec team is it leads to a consensus-based approach.
 The goal of the meeting is to enable teams to become tightly aligned and loosely coupled.
 You seek high-level alignment against the overall strategy.
 But leaders don’t need to consult multiple groups to make every decision — that’s tight coupling.
 You want people to focus, to “play their position,” and not meddle in other leaders’ areas.

 Advance work for the meeting

 Today, I like to have product leaders publish their work the day before the meeting.
-The Product leaders typically use Google Docs or Slides to share their best thinking, and all participants read the materials in advance and to comment online with thoughts and questions.
+The Product leaders typically use Google Docs or Slides to share their best thinking, and all participants read the materials in advance and comment online with thoughts and questions.
 The next day at the meeting, the product leaders present a subset of their work, informed by the comments.
 Product leaders use half of their allotted time for presentation and half for discussion and debate.